Jugnusharma/Measuring_Diversity_Index_to_Predict_Company_Revenue/README.md

 ![image](https://github.com/user-attachments/assets/3181e864-0882-4e99-a813-43dc3ed7f106)

 **Scenario 1** - Fig 2
 To predict the increase in revenue for every 1% increase in the ethnic diversity index is based on the coefficient of the ethnic diversity index from the regression model.
-Our dataset no whas other variable in it
+Our dataset now has added/other variables

 Here's how it works: